-Discussion over the techniques to be used in a Rhinoplasty take up most of the time during the consultation sessions with Dr. Agullo and Dr. Palladino.
+Discussion over the techniques to be used in a Rhinoplasty take up most of the time during the consultation sessions with Dr. Agullo.
 Depending on the areas you want to enhance with the nose and your medical history, the surgeon will suggest an appropriate technique that will yield the best results and be the safest in your case.

-At Southwest Plastic Surgery Practice, Plastic Surgeons make use of the 3D Vectra System, an imaging technology that lets doctors sketch pre and post surgery snapshots of the nose.
-This way, a patient has an idea of what their nose will look like after the Rhinoplasty is complete.
-Aided by this highly technological system, Dr. Agullo and Dr. Palladino’s advice will be in your best interest.
+At Southwest Plastic Surgery Practice, our plastic surgeon will make use of our 3D Vectra System, an imaging technology that lets him sketch pre- and post-surgery snapshots of the nose.
+This way, patients have an idea of what their nose will look like after the Rhinoplasty is complete.
+Aided by this highly technological system, Dr. Agullo’s advice will be in your best interest.